Corban Gunn, Attorney at Law, Offering $1,000 Scholarship

 - All applicants must be attending or plan on attending for their first year.

-- As proof of your first-year status, you will need to submit a digital copy of your acceptance letter—complete with the college letterhead—from that college.
+- As proof of your first-year status, you will need to submit a digital copy (PDF, JPG, or PNG) of your acceptance letter—complete with the college letterhead—from that college.
+If you do not have your letter, we also accept other forms of proof, including an email from the college stating you’ve been accepted for your first year, digital transcripts, or a screencap of your first course load.

 To apply, you’ll need to submit a 500+ word essay on the following topic:

 By submitting your essay to us, you agree that your essay may be featured on our blog.
-We will publish the winning essay as well as a couple of the top contenders.
-Published essays may appear with minor edits in place.
+We will publish the winning essay.

-To submit your application and essay, email us the completed essay, a digital copy of the acceptance letter from your college or graduate school verifying your first-year status, and some brief information about yourself to firstname.lastname@example.org.
+To submit your application and essay, email us the completed essay, digital proof of your first-year status (see above), and some brief information about yourself to firstname.lastname@example.org.

 In the body of your email, you MUST include your name, address, phone number, and the name of your current/planned school.
 Feel free to include a brief paragraph telling us about yourself and your career-related goals, but this part doesn’t need to be very long or detailed.